Surajv311/LearningMicroservices/README.md

 (5 rows)
 ------------------------------------------------------------------------------
 ```
-Then added API endpoint to do the same defined as `Task5` in the app.py file.

 ![fetching records from postgres table via API](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/7serverhealthy.png)

 #### **Task6**: Dockerize/Containerize the businessMicroservice?

-I have created a dockerfile for the repo, and now building the current service using: `podman build --no-cache -t bmserviceimage .` (Note that `.` indicates current dir; Else syntax would be (docker/podman): `docker build -t <image> <path>`).
+- I have created a dockerfile for the repo, and now building the current service using: `podman build --no-cache -t bmserviceimage .` (Note that `.` indicates current dir; Else syntax would be (docker/podman): `docker build -t <image> <path>`).
-Once image was build, I ran the image, i.e spawn up the container with a name using: `podman run -p 4500:8900 --name bmservicecontainer bmserviceimage`.
+- Once image was build, I ran the image, i.e spawn up the container with a name using: `podman run -p 4500:8900 --name bmservicecontainer bmserviceimage`.
 In short, it is port mapping to our fastapi server running inside the container.
 Then we can hit APIs via Postman/Browser and see response.
 Our postgres and redis cotainers are anyways running from previous commands.
-I have added explicit details inside the Dockerfile.
+- I have added explicit details inside the Dockerfile.
 Also, note, if there is a code change made, then image must be rebuilt.
 To run the container in some other port parallely using same image, simply: `podman run -p 4600:8900 --name bmservicecontainer bmserviceimage`

 ![building docker image](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/8buildingdockerimage.png)
 ![bmservice container logs](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/10dockercontainerlogs.png)
 ![bmservice container folder dir as defined in our dockerfile](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/11dockercontainerterminal-file_directory.png)
 ![env variables inside bmservice container](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/13dockercontainerterminalenvvariables.png)

 #### **Task7**: Since businessMicroservice is dockerized try connecting to the other Redis/Postgres containers - for now we can say it is loosely coupled?

 The only thing changed is the host machine in the redis/postgres configs.
 Now what changed?:
-When I did not dockerize my fastapi app and ran it on localhost (means it basically ran on my macbook/host machine) and hit postgres or redis container for health check - I got a response.
+- When I did not dockerize my fastapi app and ran it on localhost (means it basically ran on my macbook/host machine) and hit postgres or redis container for health check - I got a response.
 Understand that postgres and redis containers were also running on host machine only.
 Hence all shared the same network namespace.
 This means that localhost referred to the same machine for both the FastAPI application and PostgreSQL/Redis.
-So credentials like: POSTGRES_HOST/REDIS_HOST = "localhost".
+- So credentials like: POSTGRES_HOST/REDIS_HOST = "localhost".
 When I dockerized my fastapi app and ran it in a docker container the networking context changed.
 Key points:
-Isolation: Each Docker container has its own network stack. localhost within a Docker container refers to the container itself, not the host machine.
+- Isolation: Each Docker container has its own network stack. localhost within a Docker container refers to the container itself, not the host machine.
-Networking: By default, Docker containers are attached to a default network (bridge network) which isolates them from the host network and from each other unless configured otherwise.
+- Networking: By default, Docker containers are attached to a default network (bridge network) which isolates them from the host network and from each other unless configured otherwise.
-By default, Docker containers are connected to a bridge network.
+- By default, Docker containers are connected to a bridge network.
 To allow your FastAPI container to communicate with PostgreSQL/Redis running on the host machine, you should use the host machine's IP address.
 So its like host machine is a common ground/platform for multiple containers running inside it, so any request should be routed via the machine so that it can exactly know which container is interacting with which one - in a rough explanation.
-You can find host machine (in my case macbook) ip using `ping -c 1 $(hostname)` or `ifconfig` command; If it were an AWS EC2 machine, we would anyways know the IP of the machine...; Then update your FastAPI configuration to use this IP address (host machine) instead of localhost i.e update POSTGRES_HOST url, which I did in code in postgresDbConfig.py.
+- You can find host machine (in my case macbook) ip using `ping -c 1 $(hostname)` or `ifconfig` command; If it were an AWS EC2 machine, we would anyways know the IP of the machine...; Then update your FastAPI configuration to use this IP address (host machine) instead of localhost i.e update POSTGRES_HOST url, which I did in code in postgresDbConfig.py.
-Note: The IP addresses are given to us by an Internet Service Provider (ISP).
+- Note: The IP addresses are given to us by an Internet Service Provider (ISP).
 You will be able to connect your computer and modem to their network and access the Internet after the ISP visits your home to install your connection.
 When you launch a Web browser to conduct a Google search or send an email, and everything goes smoothly, you can be sure that everything is functioning as it should.
 If it initially doesn't work, you might need to engage with your ISP's technical support team to have things resolved.
 When you establish a new connection, one of the initial things you could do is to check your IP address.
 Please take note of the IP address, but avoid becoming overly attached because it's possible that your ISP uses a dynamic IP address, that means it could change without warning.
 To have a static IP you have to tell your ISP provider.
 But why dynamic IP?: It is solely a numerical issue.
 There are a countless number of computer users connected to the Internet simultaneously all over the world.
 Some people use the Internet frequently, while others only occasionally, and occasionally only long enough to write an email.
 Every person who is available on the internet needs a distinct IP address, as was already mentioned.
 When you consider all the logistics involved, it would have been extremely costly to assign a fixed, static IP to each and every ISP subscriber.
 Additionally, the number of static IP addresses might have quickly run out with the current IP address generation (basically IPv4).Dynamic IP addresses were subsequently introduced to the world of the Internet.
 This made it possible for ISPs to give their customers a dynamic IP address as needed.
 Every time you go online, that IP address is essentially "loaned" to you.
-Hence, you may also observe a change in your macbook/host IP if you switch from wifi to mobile hotspot for your macbook internet connectivity.
+- Hence, you may also observe a change in your macbook/host IP if you switch from wifi to mobile hotspot for your macbook internet connectivity.
 (In following tasks, your host IP will play an important role in connecting the microservices, hence keep note of this point)
-We can ask how is docker able to route the connection from container to host machine via bridge network concept?:
+- We can ask how is docker able to route the connection from container to host machine via bridge network concept?:
-Bridge Network Creation: By default, Docker containers are connected to a bridge network.
+  - Bridge Network Creation: By default, Docker containers are connected to a bridge network.
 This is an internal virtual network that allows containers to communicate with each other and the host machine.
-Container-to-Host Communication: When you specify the host machine's IP address in the container, the container's networking stack knows to route the traffic out of the container to the host machine's network interface.
+  - Container-to-Host Communication: When you specify the host machine's IP address in the container, the container's networking stack knows to route the traffic out of the container to the host machine's network interface.
-Network Address Translation (NAT): Docker uses Network Address Translation to map container ports to host ports.
+  - Network Address Translation (NAT): Docker uses Network Address Translation to map container ports to host ports.
 When a container tries to access an IP address and port, Docker's networking translates these into appropriate network requests.
-To access a service running on the host machine from a Docker container, you specify the host machine's IP address.
+  - To access a service running on the host machine from a Docker container, you specify the host machine's IP address.
 For example, if your host machine's IP address is 192.168.1.100, you can configure your application to connect to this IP.

 ![all running docker containers on local](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/9allimages.png)

 #### **Task8**: Use docker compose and integrate all 3 services (fastapi app, postgres, redis) and tighten up the coupling?

-A Docker Compose file, typically named docker-compose.yml, is used to define and manage multi-container Docker applications.
+- A Docker Compose file, typically named docker-compose.yml, is used to define and manage multi-container Docker applications.
 It allows you to define services, networks, and volumes in a single YAML file, providing a streamlined way to manage your Docker environment.
 (More details added in docker-compose.yaml file in the project)
-Can check the docker-compose.yaml file for reference.
+- Can check the docker-compose.yaml file for reference.
 Do ensure docker/podman compose utilities are installed as they need to be installed seaprately and do not come packed with usual docker/podman.
-To build the compose file: `docker-compose build` (or `podman-compose build`).
+- To build the compose file: `docker-compose build` (or `podman-compose build`).
 Note you can remove `-` and run command as well like: `podman compose build`.
-To run it: `docker-compose up` (or `podman-compose up`); To run in detached mode add `-d` flag.
+- To run it: `docker-compose up` (or `podman-compose up`); To run in detached mode add `-d` flag.
-Then you can access the service on from browser/postman.
+- Then you can access the service on from browser/postman.
 You may also use: `docker-compose up --build` (or `podman-compose up --build`)
-To stop and remove containers created by docker-compose up, use Ctrl+C in the terminal where it's running or use: `docker-compose down`.
+- To stop and remove containers created by docker-compose up, use Ctrl+C in the terminal where it's running or use: `docker-compose down`.
 If you add `-v` flag in docker-compose down it will remove the volumes as well apart from stopping containers.
-Note that in docker file I have made the CMD command to run both app.py fastapi server as well as main.py fastapi server.
+- Note that in docker file I have made the CMD command to run both app.py fastapi server as well as main.py fastapi server.
 Though we won't be able to get the status in the usual way from app.py to main.py; Same is objective in next task.
-To run an individual component of docker compose (docker/podman): `podman-compose up <service_name>`
+- To run an individual component of docker compose (docker/podman): `podman-compose up <service_name>`
-To enter into the container bash/terminal from compose (docker/podman): `podman-compose exec postgreslocalservice bash`
+- To enter into the container bash/terminal from compose (docker/podman): `podman-compose exec postgreslocalservice bash`

 ![docker compose containers](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/14dockercomposecontainers.png)
 ![redis status from fastapi app running via compose](https://github.com/surajvm1/LearningMicroservices/blob/dev/feat1/snapshot_references/15serverhealthy.png)